 Home page

-For research or course guides the title of the profile box should read Subject Librarian.
-Also consider editing the profile box title to refer to your subject specialty: Art Librarian.
+For research or course guides the title of the profile box should read something like:

-Other guides should have a profile box titled Guide Author or Subject Librarian.
+Other guides should have a profile box titled:

 The profile box should include